cockroachdb/docs/cockroachcloud/quickstart.md

     <a href="quickstart-trial-cluster.html"><button class="filter-button page-level">CockroachCloud</button></a>
 </div>

-This page guides you through the simplest way to get started with CockroachDB by setting up a CockroachCloud Free (beta) cluster with the default options and minimal security.
-To create a more advanced CockroachCloud cluster, see [Create a Free Cluster](create-a-free-cluster.html).
+This page guides you through the quickest way to get started with CockroachDB by setting up a CockroachCloud Free (beta) cluster with the default options and minimal connection security.
+For information on how to create a CockroachCloud cluster with other options, see [Create a Free Cluster](create-a-free-cluster.html).

 {% include cockroachcloud/free-limitations.md %}